Let me preface this article by saying that I am a fan of Cap’n Crunch Berries: Oops All Berries…

 - (Green) Food coloring – The primary reason that your poop turns green is because of the coloring in this cereal.
 There are green berries – that might play a big role.
 When it goes through your digestive system, it retains the coloring from eating this cereal.

 - Unhealthy – This isn’t really a reason, but the cereal is unhealthy.
 Who knows if that colorization will one day be linked to some unknown disease or sickness.
-I would think that Crunch Berries are safer than drinking paint (some people do this on the show My Strange Addiction – I wonder what color their sh*t is).
+I would think that eating Crunch Berries is safer than drinking paint (some people actually do this on the show My Strange Addiction – I wonder what color their sh*t is).

 A more scientific answer to explain the Crunch Berries Green Poop